derDeidra/twitchanalytics/README.md

 This app is a basic (for now) analytics platform for Twitch.tv

 Requirements:

--NodeJS
+1. NodeJS
--MongoDB
+2. MongoDB
--npm + bower
+3. npm + bower

 Usage: